daxida/greek-double-accents/README.md

 ## Links

-The corpora used for testing (which unfortunately, also contains many errors...) were found in [clarin:el](https://inventory.clarin.gr/) at:
+The corpora used for testing (which unfortunately, also contain many errors...) were found in [clarin:el](https://inventory.clarin.gr/) at:
 - [Hellenic National Corpus](https://inventory.clarin.gr/corpus/870)
 - [Educational Textbooks](https://inventory.clarin.gr/corpus/908)